alexharri/website/posts/canvas-to-ascii.md

   drawAffects
 />

-For each component of the sampling vector, we take the _maximum_ external sampling value across the external sampling circles that affect that component, and crunch it with that.
+For each component of the internal sampling vector, we'll calculate the maximum external sampling value across all of the external sampling vector component that affect it, and use that maximum in the contrast enhancement.

 Let's implement this.
-Given that the internal and external sampling circles are ordered like so:
+I'l order the internal and external sampling circles like so:

 <InteractiveVector6D
   samplingVector={[0.3, 0.3, 0.3, 0.3, 0.3, 0.3]}